MariusPisto/jc-biking/LetsGoBiking/README.md

 ### System & Performance (Low Level)

-The following libraries are used for high-performance memory handling and buffering:
+The following libraries are used for memory handling and buffering:

   * `System.IO.Pipelines` (v9.0.10)
   * `System.Text.Encodings.Web` (v9.0.10)